haelee/haelee.github.io/extra-labs/UID.md

 cat: /home/ntu2023/ntu: Permission denied
 ```

-5. Switch back to `root` then open `/etc/passwd` with text editor `vi` (or `nano`).
+5. Switch back to `root` then open `/etc/passwd` with text editor `vi` (of course, `nano` is OK for this).
 ```
 $ exit
 # vi /etc/passwd
 ```

 6. Change the UID (and GID optionally) of `cju2023` to that of `ntu2023`.
 Save the file then quit the editor.
+> WARNING!
+Be careful while editing `/etc/passwd`.
+If you face a serious problem, simply return your VM and request a new VM.
 ```
 ntu2023:x:515:515::/home/ntu2023:/bin/bash
 cju2023:x:515:515::/home/ntu2023:/bin/bash
 ```

 7. Switch to `cju2023` then try to read the file again.
 You’re now able to access the file!
 This is because the UID of `cju2023` stored in `/etc/passwd` is equal to that of `ntu2023`.
 That is, you’re now virtually `ntu2023` although you’ve logged in with `cju2023`.
-You would face an error while switching the user.
+> Note: You would face an error while switching the user.
 But it's OK.
 The error is due to other users, except `cju2023` and `root`, are not allowed to execute the `/home/cju2023/.bashrc` file (You can check the file permissions with `ls -l /home/cju2023/.bashrc`).
 ```
 # su cju2023
 bash: /home/cju2023/.bashrc: Permission denied